sunlesshalo/universal_table_engine/README.md

 - `POST /admin/deliveries/{intake_id}/replay`
 - `GET /admin/presets` / `POST /admin/presets` / `DELETE /admin/presets/{client}/{preset}`
 - `GET /admin/settings`

+Upload tweaks:

+- In the Upload screen you can set `Header row` to a zero-based index to skip auto-detection when you know exactly where the table starts.
+- Presets can store the same override (and other defaults) for reuse across uploads/webhooks.

 ## Configuration
 Copy `.env.example` to `.env` and adjust values.
 Key variables: